ODB (wrestler): Ohio Valley Wrestling (2006–2007)

-On June 5, 2006, Kresa debuted in Ohio Valley Wrestling (OVW) as a villain under the ring name ODB, her gimmick being a woman who was tough, loud, crude bargirl, losing to Daisy Mae.
+On June 5, 2006, Kresa debuted in Ohio Valley Wrestling (OVW) as a villain under the ring name ODB, her gimmick being a woman who was a tough, loud, and crude bargirl, losing to Daisy Mae.
 Three days later, she lost to Mae in a rematch, beginning a feud between the two in the process.
 After losing to Mae in a tag team match on June 9, ODB finally defeated her in a tag team match on June 16.
 She then defeated her in a singles match on June 28 to culminate their feud.
 On July 12, 2006, ODB began declaring herself as the Women's Champion, even though OVW did not recognize a women's champion at the time.
 She repeatedly cut promos saying that she was the new Women's Champion, and OVW owner Danny Davis conceded and recognized the Women's Championship as an official title.
 ODB lost her title to Serena Deeb in a four-way match on September 13, 2006.
 In the spring of 2007, ODB won the first ever "Miss OVW" crown with help from Victoria Crawford.
 After Deeb dropped the title to Katie Lea, ODB engaged in an ongoing feud with her which led to a match between the two on June 1, 2007, where ODB regained her title and ended Lea's reign.
 ODB lost her title for the second time when she dropped it to Milena Roucka in a six-way match on September 19, 2007.
 During her time in OVW, she gained praise for her matches, but Johnny Ace thought she didn't fit with the WWE Divas division and Triple H encouraged her to sign with Total Nonstop Action Wrestling.